yonktheskill/tp/docs/UserGuide.md

 ##### Folder / Directory

 > A folder on your computer.
 In terminal commands, folders are referred to as "directories."
-They are the same thing.
+They are the same thing!

 ##### File path